Reforced/cms/README.md

 How to use
 ---
 - Install a userscript manager, e.g. [Tampermonkey](https://tampermonkey.net/)
-- Download the userscript from [here](http://reforced.github.io/cms/)
+- Download the userscript from [here](http://reforced.github.io/cms/).
+Alternatively the bookmarklet is also available there.

 Credits
 ---